 Plus, crockpot chicken kale soup is a snap to make.
 Simply put everything in the slow cooker, turn it on, and forget about it.
 It’ll be ready when dinner time rolls around.

-About this slow cooker chicken soup with kale:
+About this slow cooker chicken soup

 Easy to make, with lots of healthy protein, white beans, and good-for-you veggies … what’s the catch, you might ask.
 No catch, just plain good cooking.